taion809/GuerrillaMail/README.md

 //The first parameter is the client's IP.
 //The second parameter is the client's Browser Agent.
 //There is an optional third parameter to set the api endpoint
+//There's an optional fourth parameter to set the site domain
+//There's an optional fifth parameter to set the API key (only needed if site access is set private)
 $connection = new CurlConnection("127.0.0.1", "GuerrillaMail_Library");

 //The second parameter is the client's sid (optional)